 Copyright © 2018 Steffen Tuck All rights reserved

-By taking tight slices between the obvious, this isolation from the 'noise' finds a calm and control.
-The dissection locates the forgotten or previously 'unseen' and shows them as the new 'hero' away from the confusion.
-I call this 'left-of'-field' viewing, the shift beyond the obvious or typical, and it works at finding a new perspective or a subtle change in vantage point.
+Taking slices between the obvious, isolates a tighter view to find calm and clarity.
+This dissection locates the forgotten or unimpressive and aims to highlight as a new 'hero' away from the confusion.
+I call this 'left-of'-field' viewing, the shift beyond the obvious, and it works at finding a new perspective or a subtle change in vantage point.
 The result of this shift locates what I call the ‘other.’

-With the once-hidden or previously ‘unseen’ now exposed, opportunities arise to delve and visually decode the details, and I do this through slight nuances rather than grand gestures (i.e. a shadow which confuses, a reflection which promises, a distressed surface which contrasts, or nature's breakthrough at a crack or crevice).
+With the once-hidden now exposed, opportunities arise to delve and decode the details.
+I prefer slight nuances rather than grand gestures - a shadow which confuses, a reflection which promises, a distressed surface which contrasts, or nature's breakthrough at a crack or crevice.